OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

     ![The add-in task pane UI on second run.](../images/fre-tutorial-addin-next-run.png)

-1. If the local web server is running, run the following command when you want to stop the server and uninstall the add-in.
+1. If you used `npm start` to start the local web server, run the following command when you want to stop the server and uninstall the add-in.

     ```command&nbsp;line
     npm stop